CoryLR/codewithcory/tutorials/beginner/1-first-website/first-website.md

 <img src="./img/your-image-name.jpeg" class="main-image" />
 ```

 Next, target your main image with CSS by adding a new empty ruleset below your previous `body` ruleset.
 Remember that in CSS the period `.` indicates that your selector is targeting a **class** on HTML element(s).
+Add the following *below* your `body` ruleset.

 ```css
 .main-image {